mttschltz/kittythinks/content/the-automatic-customer-by-john-warrillow-part-iii.md

 5. The Trial - Like a freemium, but with a start and end date.
 6. The Gift - bank on customers' need to be nice to others.
 7. Fire! - To prevent subscription stagnation, create artificial FOMO (e.g. through _"If you subscribe until X time, you will get your subscription for Y price!
 Limited time only!"_)

+One's first sale is to one's employees and partners.
+Warrillow's knock-out argument is that working for a subscription company makes workloads more predictable.

+> _"Churn is often ignored in the early days of subscription businesses because lost revenue from customers who leave is easily made up by new customers.
+But the larger the company becomes, the more corrosive effect churn has."_

+Churn = the number of customers who cancel the subscription.